-The Sonim XP8 is one of the most rugged smartphones released in 2022, and its mid-range performance will be good enough for most users, not only for workers in harsh environments but also for those who play outdoor sports.
+The new Sonim XP8 is one of the most rugged smartphones released this year, and its mid-range performance will be good enough for most users, not only for workers in harsh environments but also for those who play outdoor sports.

-Here comes the new rugged phone with the two infrared LEDs illuminating the Ulefone Armor 11’s 20MP night vision camera.
-So you can shoot in complete darkness and the results are amazing.
+Here comes the new rugged smartphone with the two infrared LEDs illuminating the Ulefone Armor 11’s 20MP night vision camera.
+So you can shoot in complete darkness, and the results are excellent.

-For those who lead an active life, Ulefone Armor 11 is built to withstand harsh conditions.
+Ulefone Armor 11 is built to withstand harsh conditions for those who lead an active life.
 There is no need to worry about damage during use as it is waterproof, dustproof, and anti-falling.

-New features such as gesture navigation, dark theme, smart responses, and live captions are all immediately included in Ulefone Armor 11’s Android 10 OS to protect your privacy and make your Android experience easier, smarter, and more useful.
+New features such as gesture navigation, dark theme, intelligent responses, and live captions are immediately included in Ulefone Armor 11’s Android 10 OS to protect your privacy and make your Android experience easier, smarter, and more valuable.

-Overall the phone is 10x faster than 4G in terms of network speed with a large capacity battery and charging the battery is quick and easy.
-Also, a large high-contrast screen gives you a great user experience, however, there could be good picture quality.
+Overall the phone is 10x faster than 4G in terms of network speed with a large capacity battery, and charging the battery is quick and easy.
+Also, a sizeable high-contrast screen gives you a great user experience.
+However, there could be good picture quality.

 The build and extra features set it apart from other rugged smartphones, and the closest device I could find is the Cat S61 (thanks to its thermal imaging camera).

 Unfortunately, it is not suitable for the general consumer and is made specifically for industrial users (mainly due to its integrated barcode scanner).
-The Toughpad FZ-T1 features a thick case (3.0 x 6.1 x 0.7 inches, including a barcode reader section, much thinner than the N1 model), and a fairly rounded back panel to comfortably hold the device in the hand, and a black matte finish to the grip.
+The Toughpad FZ-T1 features a thick case (3.0 x 6.1 x 0.7 inches, including a barcode reader section, which is much thinner than the N1 model) and a reasonably rounded back panel to hold the device in hand comfortably, and a black matte finish to the grip.

-There is an extensive bus for attaching, which is useful in industrial environments where the unit can be easily missed.)
+An extensive bus for attaching is helpful in industrial environments where the unit can be easily missed.)
 The rear of the FZ-T1 has a slight bulge with a top (to accommodate a barcode reader) with a built-in camera.
-The rear of the FZ-T1 is very interesting, as it has a latch that unlocks once it is actuated towards the bottom.
+The end of the FZ-T1 is exciting, as it has a latch that unlocks once it is actuated towards the bottom.
 Expose the removable battery.

-The large front part has a resolution of 1280 x 720 pixels (a bit embarrassing for a two-year-old rugged phone), around 294 PPI, and a brightness level of up to 500 cd/m2 looks identical to the much older Toughpad FZ-E1.
-Now that this is a sturdy device, the screen isn’t expected to break easily, and that’s mostly true as it can be dropped from 10 feet without damage (the thick border that surrounds the display plays.
-The important part) many drops will survive without problems is.
+The sizeable front part has a resolution of 1280 x 720 pixels (a bit embarrassing for a two-year-old rugged phone), around 294 PPI, and a brightness level of up to 500 cd/m2, which looks identical to the much older Toughpad FZ-E1.
+Now that this is a sturdy device, the screen isn’t expected to break easily, and that’s mostly true as it can be dropped from 10 feet without damage (the thick border surrounding the display plays. a critical part).
+Many drops will survive without problems.

 The FZ-T1 is equipped with an 8-megapixel rear camera (with LED flash and autofocus), and this smartphone does not have a front camera (even in industrial environments, people want to make video calls).
-The rear camera will take reasonable pictures in good lighting, especially on sunny days outdoors (although there was a bit of overexposure) indoors and at night the pictures were blurry and full of noise.
+The rear camera will take good pictures in good lighting, especially on sunny days outdoors (although there was a bit of overexposure) indoors.
+At night, the images were blurry and full of noise.

 Overall, this is a tablet-level camera, and if you plan to use your phone as your primary camera for the holidays, you won’t be pleased (and no one wants it).
-It will be fine when you scan the QR code or take a picture. schematics or other types of documentation.
+It will be acceptable to scan the QR code or take a picture: schematics or other types of documentation.

 As expected, the Toughbook FZ-T1 is rated IP66 and IP68 for water and dust resistance, allowing it to submerge at 5 feet for about 30 minutes.
 Inside the case, the Panasonic Toughbook FZ-T1 is equipped with a quad-core Qualcomm 210 MSM8909 chipset with clock speeds of up to 1.1 GHz, an integrated Adreno 304 graphics card, 16 GB of eMMC storage memory, and 2 GB of RAM.

 You can add up to 64GB using a microSD card.
-The ToughPad FZ-T1 runs Android 8.1 Oreo and is an interesting choice considering.
-Android OS will feel more comfortable for most users and I don’t think any special apps are needed for this portable rugged device.
+The ToughPad FZ-T1 runs Android 8.1 Oreo and is an exciting choice considering.
+Android OS will feel more comfortable for most users, and I don’t think any unique apps are needed for this portable, rugged device.